Coal and Iron Police: Transition to state policing

 During the Westmoreland County coal strike of 1910–1911, the Pennsylvania State Police worked with the Coal and Iron Police to suppress the strike.
 Coal and Iron Police served as enforcers on company property during the workday, and state police harassed and surveilled the workers outside of company property and time.
-The two police forces worked together to evict a mostly Slovakian workforce from company-owned homes, forcing the workers to spend the winter in tents provided by the UMWA.
+The two police forces worked together to evict a mostly Slovak workforce from company-owned homes, forcing the workers to spend the winter in tents provided by the UMWA.
 When the company imported strikebreakers to the region, many of whom had little to no English-speaking ability, the C&I corralled the workers in company housing complexes and forced them to work, even as some attempted to leave.
 Sixteen strikers and their wives were killed during the strike.

 In August 1911 a Coal and Iron Policeman, Deputy Constable Edgar Rice of Coatesville, Pennsylvania, was shot and killed by Zachariah Walker; Walker was lynched by a mob a few days later.

 In 1919, labor organizer Fannie Sellins was beaten and shot by Coal and Iron Police when she intervened to stop the beating of Joseph Starzleski, a mineworker.
 Both Sellins and Starzleski were killed.